ZhangWei-KUMO/tubex-wechatbot/README.md

     <img src="public/bot.jpg" alt="logo" width="300"/>
 </div>

-This is an open-source WeChat robot project based on WechatY, Dify API services, and Microsoft Azure ASR voice services.
+This is an open-source WeChat robot project based on WechatY, Gemini, and Microsoft Azure ASR voice services.
 After users fill in the Dify API information and Microsoft ASR KEY in the configuration file, they can quickly deploy their own AI robot.

 |function|功能|progress|
 |--|--|--|